tomlurge/visionion/README.md

 ----------
 * The schema still needs a little conceptual refinement.
 * When it feels considerably stable it will be transformed into a [proper](http://json-schema.org/latest/json-schema-core.html) JSON [schema](visionion/blob/master/schema.json).
+* check how ip-adress to countycode conversion is done in MongoDB
 * A subset of the schema should be defined to help starting the work on the data import tool.
 * Then a prototype visualization of some graph will be the first occassion to connect the database, the web application framework and the visualization library.
 * When that's accomplished more experiments need to be conducted to see if it's really possible to have more than one D3 instances on one webpage and how they can interact.